ceremcem/build-freecad-asm3/README.md

 At this point you have 2 options, whether to use `lxc-*` tools and `ssh`, or use `chroot` for the rest of the operations.
 You can stick to either option or mix them as you like.

 If you want to avoid setting up LXC networking and the runtime overhead of `ssh -X`, you can use `run-in-chroot.sh` script instead.
-First stop the running container and then replace any:
+First stop the running container (`lxc-stop -n fc`) and then replace any:

-* `lxc-attach -n fc` with `run-in-chroot.sh -n fc`
 * `ssh -X freecad@10.0.10.3` with `run-in-chroot.sh -n fc -u freecad`
 * `ssh -X freecad@10.0.10.3 some-command params` with `run-in-chroot.sh -n fc -u freecad some-command params`